Sophie-Williams/Bitefight-Bot-Demo/README.md

 ## Current version:
 19.10.2018 --> v1.08
-* added option to select former (expired) servers from dropdown menu at login page, ** need volunteers to test it and report as I have no experience with accounts on expired servers
+* added option to select former (expired) servers from dropdown menu at login page
+* need volunteers to test it and report as I have no experience with accounts on expired servers

 24.8.2018 --> v1.07a
 * fixed user interface layouts